 Our special collections

 Wisbech library holds a special collection on Thomas Clarkson, a leading campaigner against the slave trade who was born in Wisbech, as well as wider resources around the Abolition of Slavery in the British Empire.

 Ely library is home to books and other resources about the history of Ely Cathedral.

 Archive resources for the Cambridgeshire Fens are held at Cambridgeshire Archives and at the Wisbech and Fenland Museum.

-Wisbech Library has print maps of the county from the 17th - 19th centuries.
+Wisbech Library has print maps of the county and Fenland region from the 17th - 19th centuries.

 Goad plans of Wisbech town centre from 1969 onwards are available.
 March and Ely libraries also hold Goad plans for their own town.